joannakopystecka/the-cake-shop-landing-page/README.md

 ### Project goals:
 - mobile-first workflow,
-- building responsive landing page,
+- building a responsive landing page,
-- CSS and JavaScript animations.
+- using CSS and JavaScript animations.